bsahin/800-63C-ImplGuide/800-63C-ImplGuide.md

 #### 3.1.
 Purpose

-Relying parties can be a valuable target for attackers to impersonate valid users or gain valuable information about them.
-If relying parties do not check the validity of the information they receive, attackers can gain access to the various services that users are logging in to.
+Relying parties can be a valuable target for attackers to impersonate valid subscribers or gain valuable information about them.
+If relying parties do not check the validity of the information they receive, attackers can gain access to the various services that subscribers are logging in to.

 If all of these checks are performed properly, the compromise of a single relying party does not threaten the rest of the network.
-This is in contrast to systems with individual authenticators at each site, where the theft of a user's password from one site often leads to the compromise of other sites in the network due to password reuse.
+This is in contrast to systems with individual authenticators at each site, where the theft of a subscriber's password from one site often leads to the compromise of other sites in the network due to password reuse.

 #### 3.2.
 General Guidance

 Relying parties need to validate IdP signatures, assertion expirations, and audience parameters.
 Additionally, RPs need to test that these validation checks are working at all times because there will be no outward indication that something is wrong with the system until an attack occurs.
-Relying parties must also verify the origin of the information that they receive, as an attacker might try to inject a valid assertion from another user in order to take over an account.
+Relying parties must also verify the origin of the information that they receive, as an attacker might try to inject a valid assertion from another subscriber in order to take over an account.

 ##### 3.2.1.
 Validating IdP Signatures

 At all FALs, an identity assertion is signed by an IdP so that it cannot be forged by an attacker.
 The IdP is the only entity with access to its private key, so a valid signature indicates that the assertion is from the IdP itself and not an attacker.
 If an RP does not check the validity of the IdP signature, attackers will be able to forge identity assertions and gain access to protected systems without authorization.
-Additionally, if the relying party does not check the signature, an attacker could modify an otherwise valid assertion in transit, associating attributes and access rights to the current user.
+Additionally, if the relying party does not check the signature, an attacker could modify an otherwise valid assertion in transit, associating attributes and access rights to the current subscriber.

 Some protocols cover the entire assertion with a signature, while others cover only portions of it.
 The relying party must take care to not accept unsigned portions of the assertion as validated even when presented alongside a signed assertion.